godotengine/godot-docs/about/faq.rst

 Note that C# support is still relatively new, and as such, you may encounter some issues along the way.
 C# support is also currently missing on the web platform.
-Our friendly and hard-working development community is always ready to tackle new problems as they arise, but since this is an open source project, we recommend that you first do some due diligence yourself.
+Our friendly and hard-working development community is always ready to tackle new problems as they arise, but since this is an open-source project, we recommend that you first do some due diligence yourself.
 Searching through discussions on
 `open issues <https://github.com/godotengine/godot/issues?q=is%3Aopen+is%3Aissue+label%3Atopic%3Adotnet>`__